du0ks/android-bloatware-remover/README.md

 # Android Bloatware Remover

-This script removes all the OEM Google, Facebook Xiaomi(unneccesary ones) and telemetry applications from your phone easily.
+This script removes all the OEM Google, Facebook Xiaomi(unneccesary ones) and telemetry services from your phone easily.
 ## Purpose
 Without using adb shell, these OEM applications cannot be removed on your phone.
 Moreover these applications are exploit your privacy.
 I suggest you to use alternatives from F-Droid.